abdulmanafpv/Fake-News-Predict-App/README.md

 # Result:
-The Logistic Regression model gives 93.45 accuracy.
+The Passive Aggressive Classifier model gives 93.45 accuracy.

 # Tools Used